 In our new interview series, we sit down over drinks with leaders of companies we admire to talk about design, innovation, and how they balance team creativity with the complexities of running a business.

-In true rule-breaking fashion, Mike Hornbeck, Founder and Creative Director of Soapoint and Kat West, Art Director kicked off our video interview not with beer, but with tequila shots before we got started talking about their Denver-based design agency, creativity, office game hyperboles, and giant foam middle fingers.
+In true rule-breaking fashion, Mike Hornbeck, Founder and Creative Director, and Kat West, Art Director, kicked off our video interview not with beer, but with tequila shots before we got started talking about their Denver-based design agency, creativity, office game hyperboles, and giant foam middle fingers.

 Tell us how SOAPOINT got started.